murphyk/iclr25/_posts/2025-04-28-distill-example.md

 Finding such straight paths for real-life datasets like images is of course much less straightforward.
 But the conclusion remains the same: The optimal integration method depends on the data and the models prediction.

-In the graph below you can tune the integration paths yourself.

-Note also how the paths for DDIM will bend but the final datapoint it ends up predicting remain the same.

-Thus, we can conclude a few things from determinstic sampling:
+There are two important things from determinstic sampling:
 1. For DDIM the interpolation between data and noise is irrelevant and always equivalant to flow matching <d-footnote>The variance exploding formulation ($\alpha_t = 1$, $\sigma_t = t$) is also equivalant to DDIM and flow matching.</d-footnote>.
 2. Flow matching is only straight for a model predicting a single point.
 For realistic distributions other interpolations can give straighter paths.